fnetai/cli/docs/bin-system-plan.md

 1. Create test projects using the updated templates
 2. Build the projects
 3. Compile the projects using the new compile commands
+4. Install binaries using the new install commands
+5. List installed binaries using the new list command
+6. Uninstall binaries using the new uninstall command
-4. Verify that the compiled binaries exist and run correctly
+7. Verify that all commands work correctly

 ## 11. Platform Support